swiftlang/swift-installer-scripts/platforms/Linux/Fedora/README.md

 ### Preparing the Container Image
 **Note**: These instructions assume you have either Docker or `podman` with `podman-docker` and `podman-compose` installed.
-1. Run "`docker build -t swift-builder:5.5 .`" This will create a new image with the name `swift-builder` and the tag `5.5`.
+1. Run "`docker build -t swift-builder-fedora-`**version**`:5.5 .`", replacing
+**version** with the version of Fedora in the `Dockerfile`.
+This will create a new image with the name `swift-builder-fedora-`**version** and the tag `5.5`.
 Note that if using Docker, it may be necessary to prepend the command with `sudo`.
-2. Run "`docker run -d -v$PWD:/out:Z swift-builder:5.5`".
-The container will be created and automatically run `build_swift_rpm.sh`.
+2. Run "`docker run -d -v$PWD:/out:Z swift-builder-fedora-`**version**`:5.5`".
+The container will be created and automatically run `build_rpm.sh`.
 After the container finishes building Swift, the artifacts will be placed in the current directory, along  with `build-output.txt` which can be used for troubleshooting any build issues.

 ## Building Swift Locally
 Building Swift locally requires additional software to be installed in the local